slafs/cookiecutter-saltstack-formula/README.rst

 Then init a repo from the created directory and put it somewhere (e.g on GitHub or Bitbucket).

+See https://github.com/audreyr/cookiecutter for more documentation about Cookiecutter usage.

 Fork This / Create Your Own
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~